kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching.md

 description: Cache responses from upstream services.
 ---

-Cache responses from upstream services by deploying a caching server for your Gloo Edge setup and applying a caching filter to a listener.
+Use the Gloo Edge Enterprise caching server to cache responses from upstream services for quicker response times.

 {{% notice note %}}
 This feature is available only for Gloo Edge Enterprise v1.12.x and later.